Elon Musk's SpaceX is using a dangerously powerful rocket technology

 When Elon Musk and his team at SpaceX were looking to make their Falcon 9 rocket even more powerful, they came up with a creative idea — keep the propellant at super-cold temperatures to shrink its size, allowing them to pack more of it into the tanks.

-The proposal has raised alarms for members of Congress and NASA safety advisers as the agency and SpaceX prepare to launch humans into orbit as early as this year.
-One watchdog group labeled load-and-go a "potential safety risk."
-A NASA advisory group warned in a letter that the method was "contrary to booster safety criteria that has been in place for over 50 years."
+The proposal has raised alarms for members of Congress and Nasa safety advisers as the agency and SpaceX prepare to launch humans into orbit as early as this year.
+One watchdog group labelled load-and-go a "potential safety risk."
+A Nasa advisory group warned in a letter that the method was "contrary to booster safety criteria that has been in place for over 50 years."

-Concerns at NASA over the astronauts' safety hit a high point when, in September 2016, a SpaceX Falcon 9 rocket blew up while it was being fueled ahead of an engine test.
+Concerns at Nasa over the astronauts' safety hit a high point when, in September 2016, a SpaceX Falcon 9 rocket blew up while it was being fuelled ahead of an engine test.
 No one was hurt, but the payload, a multimillion-dollar satellite, was lost.
-The question on many people's minds at NASA instantly became: What if astronauts were on board?
+The question on many people's minds at Nasa instantly became: What if astronauts were on board?

 In this culture clash, SpaceX is the daring, Silicon Valley-style outfit led by a man who literally sells flamethrowers on the Internet and wholeheartedly embraces risk.
 Musk is reigniting interest in space with acrobatic rocket-booster landings and eye-popping stunts, such as launching a Tesla convertible toward Mars.

-The concerns from some at NASA are shared by others.
-John Mulholland, who oversees Boeing's contract to fly astronauts to the International Space Station and once worked on the space shuttle, said load-and-go fueling was rejected by NASA in the past because "we never could get comfortable with the safety risks that you would take with that approach.
+The concerns from some at Nasa are shared by others.
+John Mulholland, who oversees Boeing's contract to fly astronauts to the International Space Station and once worked on the space shuttle, said load-and-go fuelling was rejected by Nasa in the past because "we never could get comfortable with the safety risks that you would take with that approach.
 When you're loading densified propellants, it is not an inherently stable situation."

 SpaceX supporters say tradition and old ways of thinking can be the enemy of innovation and thwart efforts to open the frontier of space.

-"NASA is supposed to be a risk-taking organization," he said.
-"But every time we would mention accepting risk in human spaceflight, the NASA people would say, 'But, oh, you have to remember the scar tissue'— and they were talking about the two shuttle disasters.
+"Nasa is supposed to be a risk-taking organisation," he said.
+"But every time we would mention accepting risk in human spaceflight, the Nasa people would say, 'But, oh, you have to remember the scar tissue'— and they were talking about the two shuttle disasters.
 They seemed to have become victims of the past and unwilling to try anything new, because of that scar tissue."

 "I worry, to be perfectly honest, if we would have ever launched Apollo in our environment here today," he said during a speech at the Space Symposium last month, "if Buzz [Aldrin] and Neil [Armstrong] would have ever been able to go to the moon in the risk environment we have today."